 A template setup is when the HubSpot Migrations team creates a standard set of page, system, and blog templates that match your general website style.
 Migration technicians will create a set of templates with the same header, footer, and general body styles as the URL that you submitted.

-Please note: a HubSpot template setup is not a design or redesign project.
+Please note: a HubSpot template setup is not a redesign project.
 You’re welcome to make changes to your templates after the migration, but HubSpot’s migration technician can't accommodate any design requests.
 Additionally, if any changes are made within the header or footer of your existing website design after you purchase the template setup, those changes won't be included on your HubSpot templates.

 What's included in a template setup?